Commonly Treated Conditions

 Cervicogenic headaches are headaches caused by a disorder of the cervical spine (neck).

 An important review on this topic was conducted by the Bone and Joint Decade 2000–2010 Task Force on the treatment of neck pain.
-As a result, the task force found that spinal adjustment is an effective option for the treatment of cervicogenic headaches as well as migraine headaches.
+As a result, the task force found that a spinal adjustment is an effective option for the treatment of cervicogenic headaches as well as migraine headaches.

 - Haas M, Spegman A, Peterson DH, 1.
 Aickin M, Vavrek D. Dose-response and efficacy of spinal manipulation for chronic cervicogenic headache: a pilot randomized controlled trial.
 Spine J. 2010;10:117–128.
 [PMC free article] [PubMed]